annisele/SimCity/README.md

 ####Jenny:
 #####V2:
++tried to instantiate astar (incompete)
++bank robber senario, created bankrobber role and gui who communicates with with bankhost and bankteller and robs the bank +finished the implementation of restaurant two so that workers are people with homes and restaurant as a job +restaurant two host closes the restaurant at the end of a day and reschedules him/herself to come back to work the next day +restaurant two is open 7 days a week +consumer-producer example for other restaurants +worked on control panel so that inventory for restaurant two and market shows up +inventory can be altered in both cases
++control panel is updated when inventory changes +tried to create a personpanel to show individual information +updated configs to include restaurant working with other systems
 #####V1:
   + Did initial design doc and theorization of Market system with Rebecca, designed and co-wote data, scheduler, messages, actions.
   + Initial design doc and file creation, convenient functions, scheduler  for house inhabitant role